 Dogs have very sensitive stomachs.
 Even a moderate change in their dog food could cause digestion problems.
 So if you want to share some peppermint treats with your dog, do so very slowly and watch for any discomfort like vomiting or bloating.

-But what’s really unsafe is Xylitol, which is commonly found in peppermint candies and desserts for humans.
+But what’s really unsafe is the artificial sweetener Xylitol, which is commonly found in peppermint candies and desserts for humans.
 This sweetener is toxic for dogs and could lead to either hypoglycemia or liver failure.
 And if those conditions are left untreated, Xylitol could lead to death.

 Pay very close attention to the ingredients in your food before sharing it with your dog.

 Does Peppermint Have Health Benefits for Dogs?

 There is a lot of news out there about how peppermint can help with upset stomachs in humans but the same is not true for dogs.

 There is a lot of conflicting information out there about whether peppermint benefits dogs the way it does for humans.